orbitinghail/graft/DESIGN.md

 # Implementation Details

-For simplicity, we may want to write the server side in Go.
-Rust has the benefit of memory management and correctness, but async is a PITA.
-If we use Rust we will either need to give in and use Tokio, or double down on a single threaded implementation.
-Since we want Graft to be HTTP based and ideally use all possible modern features (quic,http3,etc) using frameworks will help accelerate things.

-Rust is a much stronger language to actually handle datastructures however, especially when we want to accelerate reading and writing segments.

-For the MetaStore and Control Plane we might as well use Typescript for a more native webworker experience.
+For the MetaStore and Control Plane we will use Typescript for a more native CloudFlare worker experience.

+The PageStore will be written in Rust using Tokio.
+If this proves to be a PITA we can switch to Go.

-The Client has to be a Rust library, optimized to use a minimum amount of resources and be embedded into other libraries.
+The Client will be a Rust library, optimized to use a minimum amount of resources and be embedded into other libraries.
 The primary targets will be:
 - shared object to be used with SQLite
 - python library
-- rust library (supporting async, sync, and wasm)
+- rust library (eventually supporting async and wasm)

+Networking stack:
+- transport: TCP
+- application: HTTP